by Jay Earley, PhD

 - I want everyone to get along.

-If these statements fit you in certain situations, you may have a People Pleaser Pattern.
-It isn’t necessary that they apply to you across the board.
-You may be compliant only with certain people or in certain situations.
+If these statements fit you in certain situations, you may have a People-Pleaser Pattern.
+You don’t need to behave this way all the time.
+You may be pleasing only with certain people or in certain situations.
 Personality patterns aren’t the same as personality types.
-If you have this pattern, it doesn’t me that you are a People Pleaser, just that a part of you is, and it doesn’t have to be a dominant or pervasive part.
+If you have this pattern, it doesn’t mean that you are always a People-Pleaser, just that a part of you is.

 If the above statements fit someone you know, this article can you help you understand them and how to relate to them more effectively.